Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A headache in a child who has had a blow to the head or a recent history of head trauma.
 This is especially true if the headache is steadily getting worse.

-A headache with fever, nausea or vomiting, confusion, significant sleepiness or loss of consciousness after the headache starts, stiff neck, or skin rash.
+A headache with fever, nausea or vomiting, confusion, significant sleepiness or loss of consciousness after the headache starts, stiff neck, changes in vision, seizures or fainting episodes, or skin rash.

 A headache that comes on suddenly and seems to be the worst headache the child can possibly imagine having.
 Watch for this, especially if the child has a history of never having headaches.